-The type of psoriasis that is most likely to be triggered by infection is called Guttate psoriasis.
+The type of psoriasis that is most likely to be triggered by infection is called guttate psoriasis.
 The most common type of infection that can trigger an outbreak is strep throat, which is an upper respiratory infection caused by bacteria called “streptococcus.”
-Guttate psoriasis symptoms may not appear until a couple of weeks after the person has had the infection.

 Although strep infections are the most common trigger, other types of infections can also trigger outbreaks of guttate psoriasis, including fungal infections, such as candida.
 Viral infections can sometimes be triggers as well, such as human papillomavirus (HPV), varicella-zoster virus, and retroviruses.

 While these are the most common triggers that were identified by people who took the Psoriasis In America 2016 survey, there are many other triggers that have been identified in other research.
 You can read more about the various psoriasis triggers here.